MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

     }
 ```

+### Compile and run the project

-Ensure the project compiles by right clicking on the project and clicking **Build**.
+1. Ensure the project compiles by right clicking on the project and clicking **Build**.

-Set a breakpoint on the line of code declaring `updateProductCategory` and run your code by clicking on **Start** or pressing **F5**.
+1. Set a breakpoint on the line of code declaring `updateProductCategory` and run your code by clicking on **Start** or pressing **F5**.

-Login using **your credentials** when the Azure AD prompt appears.
+1. Login using **your credentials** when the Azure AD prompt appears.
 The first time you run the application, you will be prompted to allow the AAD application you registered earlier to access the services CDS uses.

-Verify that the program runs and retrieves the newly inserted `ProductCategory` entities.
+1. Verify that the program runs and retrieves the newly inserted `ProductCategory` entities.

-## Bonus - Examining data changes on PowerApps portal
+## Advanced - Examining data changes

-Optionally, you can examine the data changes made by your console applications, from the PowerApps portal.
+You can examine the data changes made by your console applications, from the PowerApps portal.
 Go to [PowerApps](https://powerapps.microsoft.com), sign in, and go to the **Common Data Service** section in the left navigation pane.

 Click on **Entities**, search for and select **Product category**,  then click on the **Data** tab in the top navigation section.
 You will be able to see the changes made to this entity by your console application.

 You can build an application in PowerApps on this data and have the SDK and PowerApps work with the same data.

-## Bonus - Inspecting CDS HTTPS interactions
+## Advanced - Inspecting CDS HTTPS interactions

-You can optionally dig a bit deeper into the interactions the CDS client library is making with the CDS web service APIs.
+You can dig a bit deeper into the interactions the CDS client library is making with the CDS web service APIs.

 For this step you need to download [Fiddler](http://www.telerik.com/fiddler), a free web debugging proxy.
 After registering, downloading and installing the Fiddler tool, you can follow the steps to [configure Fiddler to decrypt HTTPS traffic](http://docs.telerik.com/fiddler/configure-fiddler/tasks/decrypthttps) since the CDS web service APIs are based on HTTPS.